 - Secure Buy-In from Management

-An effective training process costs money, so your management team may lean towards a “sink or swim” approach to new hires.
+An effective employee training program process costs money, so your management team may lean towards a “sink or swim” approach to new hires.
 In the long run, this runs counter to your company’s overall success because of the opportunity cost of hiring and training excessive replacement people.
 Your task is to convince managers of the efficiency and effectiveness of a thorough onboarding process.

 - Recruit the Best Instructor